 This collection contains records relating to the Hines College of Architecture at the University of Houston.
-A significant portion of this material was given to the archives from the university Print Plant.
-Records include course information, promotional material, invitations, correspondence, reports, faculty writings, publications, commencement programs, and stationary.
+A significant portion of this material was given to the archives from the University Print Plant.
+Records include course information, promotional material, invitations, correspondence, reports, faculty writings, publications, commencement programs, and stationery.
 The collection is arranged chronologically and alphabetically as necessary.
-Material ranges in date from the 1940’s to 2009.
-In addition, the collection includes more than 80 posters, many of which were produced by students, faculty, and staff in-house.
-An additional box of records transffered from the Architecture and Art Library is not yet fully processed.
+Material ranges in date from the 1940s to 2009.
+In addition, the collection includes more than 80 posters, many of which were produced in-house by students, faculty, and staff.
+An additional box of records transferred from the Architecture and Art Library is not yet fully processed.

 Architecture first appeared at the university in the 1945-1946 school year.
 Then it was a two-year program offered through the College of Technology.
 In 1946, both architecture and architectural engineering were being offered within the College of Engineering.
 While the study of architecture remained within the College of Engineering through the 1955-1956 school year, a "new plan" for architectural training was initiated in the fall of 1950.
 This plan integrated all phases of architectural instruction in four channels: design, construction, aesthetics, and graphics.
 The School of Architecture began in the fall of 1956 and in the fall of 1961 it became the College of Architecture.

 In March of 1997 Gerald D. Hines donated $7 million to the College of Architecture at the University of Houston.
 In honor of the gift, the school was renamed the Gerald D. Hines College of Architecture.
 The gift was by far the largest ever received by the architecture school and among the 10 largest gifts received by UH.